yourbasic/api/README.md

 ### 4. Grant me the right to use it

-> Every public software project should have a license.
+> Every public software project needs a license.

 I'm not a lawyer, but it's my understanding that code without a license can be legally used only by its author.